stellar/go/services/regulated-assets-approval-server/README.md

       --issuer-account-secret string   Secret key of the asset issuer's stellar account.
 (ISSUER_ACCOUNT_SECRET) --network-passphrase string      Network passphrase of the Stellar network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")
-      --port int                       Port to listen and serve on (PORT) (default 8000)
+      --port int                       Port to listen and serve on (PORT) (default 8000) --base-url string                The base url address to this server --approval-server-payment-threshold int The amount threshold to require KYC
 ```

 ## Account Setup